hudaAlamri/DSTC7-Audio-Visual-Scene-Aware-Dialog-AVSD-Challenge/README.md

 ## News:

 ### - Data use policy
-      1. Who will submit system reulsts and system description papers: Publish results anywhere as DSTC7 participants
+      1. Registrant will submit system reulsts and system description papers:
+         Publish results anywhere as DSTC7 participants
-      2. Who will not submit results or system description papers: Wait using the data until the data will be publicly available
+      2. Registrant will not submit results or system description papers:
+         Please Wait using the data until the data will be publicly available
+      3. Others:
+         Currentnly, you cannot access the data.
+         Please wait until the data will be open.

 ### - Official data set is released
   https://drive.google.com/drive/folders/1SlZTySJAk_2tiMG5F8ivxCfOl_OWwd_Q?usp=sharing